 Make Memories and Record Memories

 No, we're not talking about selfies here and there.
 We are talking about giving your kids disposable cameras and let them take a snap at every interesting scene, object, or place that intrigues them.
 So, when they're back in their comfortable bedroom dreaming of your amazing family trip, they have pictures to look at and paste them on their walls.
 A reminder of how amazing it is to travel and go looking for travel experiences for themselves.

-Before the world embrace the new normal, many families were planning to see the world and breathe new air.
 So, if you have been burnt out with work and your kids seem tired of doing the same things every day and seeing the same places, revamp their curiosity and bring them to places that foster that.